tryretool/terraform-provider-retool/docs/index.md

 - `access_token` (String, Sensitive) The access token for the Retool API
 - `host` (String) The host of the Retool instance, organization or Space, e.g. 'example.retool.com'
+- `requests_per_minute` (Number) The number of requests per minute to allow to the Retool API.
+Set to 45 by default.
+Set to -1 to disable rate limiting.
 - `scheme` (String) The scheme of the Retool instance, e.g. 'https'

 ## Environment Variables